numaproj/numaflow-python/examples/sideinput/simple-sideinput/README.md

 # SideInput Example

-An example that demonstrates how to write a `sideinput` function in python
+An example that demonstrates how to write a `sideinput` function in python.

 ### SideInput
 ```python